 Feel the excitement of Bangkok, wander among ancient ruins in Ayutthaya and zipline through the jungle in Chiang Mai, before crossing the border into Laos.
-Take a slow boat through lush farmland and rugged mountains to the riverside village Ban Pak Nguey where you'll get to know the locals and experience village life and a remote homestay.
+Take a slow boat through lush farmland and rugged mountains to a remote riverside village where you'll get to know the locals, experience village life and stay in the home of a local family.
 Head to the beautiful UNESCO World Heritage town of Luang Prabang and visit the spectacular Kuang Si waterfalls and bear rescue centre.
 Travel through mountainous terrain to Vang Vieng for tubing, cycling, kayaking or rock climbing; and visit country’s capital Vientiane.
 In the South of Laos you'll explore giant caves, a sacred monkey forest and chill out in the 4000 Islands before returning to Pakse for an overnight bus to Bangkok, Thailand.

 - Zip through the 7km long Kong Lor Cave on an underground river!
 Considered a highlight of Laos, Kong Lor is not easy to get to on your own.

 - Xe Champhone wetlands is that remote that sometimes our Stray buses can’t even access it and we have to jump on-board an off road truck just to get there.
 It’s one of the best places to see wildlife in their natural environment.
 Visit the Monkey Forest and feed the Rhesus Macaque monkeys and see Asiatic Softshell Turtles in Turtle Lake.